jihadajUAEU/bluemeshv2/IMPLEMENTATION.md

 # Implementation Plan for AI-Powered Workflow Automation Platform

+## License

+This software is proprietary and confidential.
+Unauthorized copying, modification, distribution, or use of this software, via any medium, is strictly prohibited.

-[Previous sections remain the same...]
+[Previous sections up to Dependencies remain the same...]

 ## Integration-AI Layer Communication